KhushiiChoudhary/Math608-Project/README.md

-# Comparing Pandas with Dask for Large-Scale Data Operations
+# From Pandas to Dask: Big Data Made Simple

 This project demonstrates the differences between **Pandas** and **Dask** for handling large-scale data operations, focusing on performance, memory efficiency, and parallelism.

 ## Project Overview

 ### Objectives
-- Compare the performance of NumPy and Dask in handling large arrays and dataframes.
+- Compare the performance of Pandas and Dask in handling large dataframes.
 - Illustrate Dask’s ability to work with datasets exceeding memory limits.
 - Explore the use of Dask for parallelized computations, delayed execution, and efficient I/O operations.

 ### Key Features
-1. **Large Array Creation**:
+1. **Large DataFrame Handling**:
-   - Created arrays of varying sizes with NumPy and Dask.
-   - Demonstrated how Dask handles arrays larger than memory by chunking the data.
+   - Demonstrated how Dask handles dataframes larger than memory by chunking the data.

 2. **Lazy Evaluation with `dask.delayed`**:
    - Built computation graphs for complex tasks without immediate execution.